bugzmanov/nes_ebook/src/chapter_5.md

 ```

-Then we need to write parsing code:
+Then we need to write the code to parse binary data:

 ```rust
 impl Rom {